 The Compensation Committee will be composed of at least three members of the Board of Directors.
 Each member of the Compensation Committee must meet the independence requirements established under applicable law.
-All of Check Point's Outside Directors (within the meaning of the Companies Law) will be appointed as members of the Compensation Committee, and shall constitute a majority of the Compensation Committee members.
-The Chairman of the Compensation Committee shall be an Outside Director.

 OVERALL STRATEGY

 Check Point believes that strong, effective leadership is fundamental to its continued growth and success in the future.
 This requires the ability to attract, retain, reward and motivate highly-skilled executives; executives with the competencies needed to excel in a rapidly changing marketplace and to continually motivate their employees.